wp-plugins/postman-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The first OAuth2-capable SMTP Mailer and Email Log - configure WordPress to use an SMTP server and fix most email problems.
+The most advanced SMTP Mailer and Email Log for WordPress.
+Configure an SMTP server and fix most mail problems, even on GoDaddy.

 == Description ==

-Postman is an intelligent, next-generation SMTP mailer that brings reliable email delivery to WordPress.
-Postman is unique because it supports both traditional username/password authentication, and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/) - Yahoo Mail, Hotmail and Gmail's preferred mechanism for authentication.
+Postman is a next-generation SMTP mailer that brings reliable email delivery to WordPress.
+It supports both traditional username/password authentication, and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/) - Yahoo Mail, Hotmail and Gmail's [preferred mechanism for authentication](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html).

-In 2014, Google announced if your site "currently uses plain passwords to authenticate to Google, [we strongly encourage you to minimize user disruption by switching to OAuth 2.0](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html)."
-For Google Apps users, OAuth 2.0 is a [requirement](http://plugins.svn.wordpress.org/postman-smtp/assets/Screen%20Shot%202015-02-21%20at%208.52.13%20PM.png), not a nice-to-have.
+What else makes Postman stand out?
+The intelligent Setup Wizard scans your SMTP server so you can't make a configuration mistake.
+The handy Email Log shows which emails failed to send, and why.
+Even hosts that block the standard SMTP ports, like GoDaddy, can't stop your Gmail as Postman will deliver via HTTPS instead of SMTP.

 Stop fighting SMTP authentication and connection [failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) ✝, lost emails, spam and phishing warnings ✝✝, and [password secrecy concerns](https://wordpress.org/support/topic/open-password-field-please-dont?replies=18).
 Email is reliably delivered every time because Postman is [pre-approved](http://blog.varonis.com/introduction-to-oauth/) ¹ to send SMTP messages on your behalf, without rejection, and without the work-arounds.